BRASS INC. IS HIRING! WE ARE CURRENTLY ACCEPTING APPLICATIONS FOR 3 POSITIONS!

 - Answer the 24-hour crisis line.

-- Provide crisis intervention, safety planning & referral services.
+- Provide crisis intervention, safety planning, and referral services.

 - Initiate intake process on clients entering the shelter or outreach services.